Fall Homemaking | Cozy Cooking and Clean with Me

-Join me for a day of Fall Homemaking, with lots of cozy cooking and a clean-with-me style video to follow along with.
+Join me for a day of Cozy Fall Homemaking, with lots of fall cooking and a clean-with-me style post to follow along with.

-The days are getting shorter but so far the heat hasn’t really let up.
+The days are getting shorter but so far the heat hasn’t let up.
 I am out here watering as if it were springtime.
 Which seems to be what the plants think it is.
 I have new growth just about everywhere.
 Even a cantaloupe that has taken off and an abundance of basil still in the garden.
+Not that I am complaining.
+This year’s harvest wasn’t as grand as prior years and so having this last bit of effort from the garden is welcome.

-Each fall I have been making applesauce as sort of a tradition.
+Back inside, it is time to get something going on the stovetop.
+Each fall I have been making homemade applesauce as sort of a tradition.
 Normally I hot pack several jars for storing.
 But today I am just making a small batch to get a recipe on the blog to share how to make it.
 Something I have wanted to do for a while now.

 I love having the windows open with the smell of applesauce on the stove filling the entire house.
 It is at moments like these that I feel an immense sense of joy and gratitude.